matt-wombat/opensap-hana7/README.md

 - 2.6: Non-Container Schemas, User Provided Services & Synonyms
 - 2.7: Cross Container Services & Synonyms
 - 2.8: Cross Container From Outside Our Project
-- 2.9 Creating a Calculation View with a Dimension data type
+- 2.9: Creating a Calculation View with a Dimension data type
+- 2.10: Creating a Calculation View with a Cube data type and Star Join